MicrosoftDocs/entra-docs/docs/id-governance/entitlement-management-access-package-create.md

 ## Select resource roles

 On the **Resource roles** tab, you select the resources to include in the access package.
-Users who request and receive the access package receive all the resource roles, such as group membership, in the access package.
+Users who request and receive the access package receive all the resource roles, such as group membership in the access package.

 If you're not sure which resource roles to include, you can skip adding them while creating the access package, and then [add them](entitlement-management-access-package-resources.md) later.